raysas/wheat-seq-annotation/readme.md

 ## Trial 3: Analysis

 Working on galaxy, first retrieve the SRA accession number from the project, tools > Get data > EBI SRA, copy the accession number and get the fastq in galaxy.
 After loading them (paired end so 2 fastq) > fastq groomer, to make sure the fastq format fits Galaxy's requirement and make it run.
-Meanwhile > FastQC to make sure the quality of the transcriptome is good or whether it's better to take another set of reads.
+Meanwhile > FastQC to maek sure the quality of the transcriptome is good or whether it's better to take another set of reads.

 ## Trial 3: visualization

 _trying to perform RNA-seq aln and viz using IGV_

-Then performing alignment (can use Tophat, built in genome and distance 200?).
-We are intrested in a .bam file output, then download them to visualize them.

 ## Resources: